Turmeric (But Really Curcumin) for Inflammation: How and Why It Works

 On average, even as little as 35mg of curcumin can have a positive impact on the body each day - but an 150mg - 500mg if absorbed properly is even more beneficial.
 On average, a gram of turmeric has around 50mg of curcumin, with turmeric extra having even more curcumin.
 Most studies focus on turmeric extract.

-But whether you’re focusing on turmeric extract, turmeric the plant, turmeric powder, turmeric in food or golden milk lattes packed with turmeric evidence suggests you’re doing yourself a favor the more you ingest it.
+But whether you’re focusing on turmeric extract, turmeric the plant, turmeric powder, turmeric in food or turmeric lattes packed with turmeric evidence suggests you’re doing yourself a favor the more you ingest it.
 Without question, turmeric, thanks to curcumin, is one of the most therapeutic natural ingredients you can enjoy on a daily basis.